 The stamp marks are very clear showing the Tom Morris autograph cleek mark, his name and L Mashie.
 These heads for the Autograph irons were supplied mainly by Brodie & Sons and sometimes by Tom Stewart.
 This head is from Brodie & Sons, their upside down triangle cleekmark is stamped beneath Mashie.
 The club was originally supplied to Finnigans who were a large retailer having stores in London, Manchester & Liverpool.
 Their name is also shown.

-A beautiful ladies shallow face driver fully restored is now ready for play.
-The swing weight is C5 and the length is 42.25” (107cm).
+A superb large headed lofted ladies driver beautifully restored is now ready for play.
+The flexible shaft is ideal for a lady player.
+The swing weight is C3 and the club measures 41.50” (105cm).